 Many lending institutions are skeptical about providing financial assistance to nonprofits because they believe nonprofit organizations typically don’t have the same revenue-generating potential or collateral as other businesses.
 Unarguably, loans are repaid with interest, which is how financial organizations make profits.
 And since nonprofits are hugely mission-driven and always plow back any surplus funds into their programs and operations, they might be unable to repay loans, so the argument goes.

 Notwithstanding the prevailing perception about nonprofits, some credit unions still work with them to ensure they have the financial flexibility to carry out their numerous programs and sustainably keep their operations running.
-Knowing the specific credit unions that suit your nonprofit’s funding need is the first step to ensuring your organization’s financial freedom.
+Knowing the specific credit unions that suit your nonprofit’s funding needs is the first step to ensuring your organization’s financial freedom.
 Read on to learn about these lending institutions.

 List of Credit Unions that Work with Nonprofits